 There are also two trails: the Nature Trail and the Dancing Marsh Trail.
 I cobbled these two trails together to create a scenic 1.9-mile loop around the property.

 Park in front of the visitor center for the George Washington Birthplace National Monument.
 There are lots and lots of parking spaces.

-When facing the building, walk to the left.
 There are restrooms on the left side of the visitor center.
 From here, the trailhead is just a few steps closer to the Potomac River.

 The trailhead is not marked, at least not with a name.
 It also doesn’t totally match up with park’s map, but this hike is all on trails and it’s well worth your time here.

 Begin just behind the visitor center.
 You’ll see a path made of gravel and crushed oyster shells.
 You’ll walk out to a wide-open area with very tall trees.

 At the .2-mile mark, a wooden bench turns up on the left.
 It’s the perfect spot to stop and savor the water views across Popes Creek.

 As you continue along, you’ll reach a second wooden bench at the peninsula.
 This is another nice place to take a break and enjoy the scenery.

 The trail meanders alongside Popes Creek.
 At the .4-mile mark, you’ll be in front of the Memorial House Museum and Colonial Revival Garden.
 Take time to explore.